dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-3 Replace branches with predication.md

 ## Replace Branches with Predication {#sec:BranchlessPredication}

 Some branches could be effectively eliminated by executing both parts of the branch and then selecting the right result (*predication*).
-Example of code when such transformation might be profitable is shown on [@lst:PredicatingBranchesCode].
+Example of code when such transformation might be profitable is shown in [@lst:PredicatingBranchesCode].
 If TMA suggests that the `if (cond)` branch has a very high number of mispredictions, you can try to eliminate the branch by doing the transformation shown on the right.

 Listing: Predicating branches.